 It's about 20min drive from Chiang Mai old town.

-- By Grab (Thai uber): you can call a Grab with the app, costs should be around 200baht from the old town.
+By Grab (Thai uber): you can call a Grab with the app, costs should be around 200baht from the old town.
+(Btw you can also get the Grab to pick you up near the gate)

 - Foreigners have to pay 50 baht to enter the park, but it'd be free if you can get there before 7am.